balle/balu-wiki/security/openbsd.rst

 ===================

 * Currently only works on i386!
-* You need to build a custom kernel
+* You may need to build a custom kernel

 .. code-block:: bash